Skip navigation

 What do the results mean?

 Your results, also known as a blood pressure reading, will contain two numbers.
 The top or first number is the systolic pressure.
 The bottom or second number is the diastolic pressure.
-High blood pressure readings are also labeled by categories, ranging from normal to crisis.
-Your reading may show your blood pressure is:
+Blood pressure readings are also labeled by categories, ranging from normal to crisis.
+Blood pressure is measured in millimeters of mercury (mm Hg).

 Blood Pressure Category Systolic Blood Pressure